Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Evaluation settings

-Our evaluation framework employs a set of three complementary metrics to jointly assess forecast quality.
-First, to assess location aware detection accuracy, we use the neighborhood Critical Success Index (CSI) \cite{jolliffe2011forecast}, which quantifies event detection with spatial tolerance by counting hits, misses, and false alarms within prescribed radii at multiple reflectivity thresholds.
-Second, to diagnose the realism of predicted precipitation structures across different spatial scales, we analyze the Power Spectral Density (PSD) \cite{sinclair2005empirical}, comparing the power ratios and spectral slopes of forecasts against observations from convective to mesoscale ranges.
-Third, to measure perceptual similarity and structural fidelity, we employ the Learned Perceptual Image Patch Similarity (LPIPS) metric \cite{zhang2018unreasonable}, which was computed on 2D column-maximum projections for equitable comparison with 2D baselines.
+Our evaluation framework employs three complementary metrics to jointly assess the forecast quality.
+First, to quantify location-aware event detection, we use the neighborhood Critical Success Index (CSI) \cite{jolliffe2011forecast}, which evaluates hits, misses and false alarms within prescribed radii at multiple reflectivity thresholds.
+Second, to evaluate the realism of predicted precipitation structures across spatial scales, we analyze the power spectral density (PSD) \cite{sinclair2005empirical}, comparing spectral slopes and power ratios of forecasts against observations from convective to mesoscale ranges.
+Third, to measure perceptual similarity and structural fidelity, we employ the Learned Perceptual Image Patch Similarity (LPIPS) metric \cite{zhang2018unreasonable}.
+For a fair comparison with the 2D baselines, all these three metrics are evaluated on column-maximum reflectivity fields, obtained by applying the same vertical projection to the three-dimensional Nowcast3D forecasts.